realworldocaml/book/book/data-serialization/README.md

 well.
-As discussed in [Error Handling](error-handling.html#error-handling){data-type=xref}, `[@@deriving sexp]` can be attached to the declaration of an exception to improve the quality of error messages associated with exceptions.
+As discussed in [Error Handling](error-handling.html#error-handling){data-type=xref}, `[@@deriving sexp]` can be attached to the declaration of an exception to improve the quality of errors printed by OCaml's top-level exception handler.

 Here are two exception declarations, one with an annotation, and one
 without: